culqi/culqi-ios/README.md

 ## Test it out!

-To check out the SDK in action download this repository and run pod install
+To see the SDK in action just download this repository and run:

 ```bash
 $ gem cd culqi-ios/Example